 Assessing grid size effects on inundation and groundwater using hydrological model in the Lower Mekong River basin Tohoku University, King Mongkut's University of Techonology Thonburi Tohoku University King Mongkut's University of Techonology Thonburi Tohoku University King Mongkut's University of Technology Thonburi 1.
 INTRODUCTION Annual floods and inundation area have disastrous impacts and cause destruction of water resource, On the other hand, it contributes enhance amount of groundwater with is a positive aspect of flood.
 Spatial resolution is important in study the interaction between flood and groundwater.
-Digital Elevation Map was extracted using GIS with grid sizes of 250m and 1000m.
-It extends from 90m resolution (Shuttle Radar Topography Mission) to 250m and 1000m by bilinear resample technique from ArcGIS.
+Digital Elevation Map was extracted using GIS with grid sizes of 250m and 1km.
+It extend from 90m resolution (Shuttle Radar Topography Mission) to 250m and 1km by nearest resample technique from ArcGIS.
 The main objective of this study to assess grid size effects by spatial and temporal inundation area and groundwater level in Lower Mekong basin.
-2. STUDY AREA The Mekong River, the largest inundation area and river in South East Asia, is an international river over six countries; China, Myanmar, Thailand, Lao PDR, Cambodia, Vietnam (Fig.1) and it has rich water resource, forest resource and aquatic resources.
-It is estimated length is 4350 km making it the world's 12th-longest river (S.Liu et al., 2009).
+2. STUDY AREA The Mekong River, the largest inundation area and river in South East Asia, is an international river over six countries; China, Myanmar, Thailand, Lao PDR, Cambodia, Vietnam (Fig.1) and It has rich water resource, forest resource and aquatic resources.
+It is estimated length is 4350 km making it the world's 12th-longest river (S.Liu et al.,2009).
 Annual precipitation average about 1680mm.
 The Mekong flood season is from July to December with an average discharge $25000 \text{ m}^3/\text{s}$.

 Fig.1 Lower Mekong River

 3. METHODOLOGY AND DATA

 As the boundary conditions in the flood simulation of rivers, water level data at Kampong Cham, upstream of the Mekong, at Prek Kdam of Tonle Sap, at Tan Chau, downstream of the Mekong and at Chau Doc of Bassac (Fig.2).
 Water level data at Phnom Penh is used for calibration of the model simulation.
 Those data were periodically obtained by the Mekong river Commission (MRC, 1993-2001).
 Rainfall data was also obtained by the MRC and distributed over the study area using Thissen's method (MRC, 1993-2001).
 Riverbed elevation data were available at hydrological stations.

-honburi Graduate Student O Sutthiwas CHANTALUCK
+Graduate Student O Sutthiwas CHANTALUCK

 Member So KAZAMA

 Member Chaiwat EKKAWATPANIT

 Member Ayako AMANO

 Member Boonchai ASAWAPICHED

-These elevations are -1.02m at Phnom Penh, -0.93m at Kampong Cham, 0.08m at Prek Kdam and Om at Tanchau and Chau Doc.
+These elevations are -1.02m at Phnom Penh, -0.93m at Kampong Cham, 0.08m at Prek Kdam and 0m at Tanchau and Chau Doc.
 Silt is the main soil type of this area and the hydraulic conductivity has been used as 0.1m/s.

-Intially, tentative codition has been set as ground surface water depth as 0m; channel water depth as 5m and groundwater level as 5m.
-Then the model simulates for one-year period using temporal data in 1999.
-The outputs of each water depth (surface water depth, channel water depth and groundwater depth) have been used as the intial conditions for the long term simulations.